The Election Process

 Step One: Signing Cards

 UFCW Local 152 must prove to the National Labor Relations Board (NLRB) that there is sufficient interest among the employees at a location to have an election.
-The board requires at least 30% of the employees to sign these “Representation Cards” before it will begin the election.
+We require at least 60% of the employees to sign these “Representation Cards” before it will begin the election.

 - Signing a card does NOT make you a union member.